All About Installing Hardwood Flooring Over Radiant Heat

 If a Solid 3/4 inch thick wood floor is desired , it is recommended to use "Quartersawn" flooring (not usually available factory prefinished).
 "Quartersawn" is a method of cutting the boards from the log, so that the direction of the grain of the wood are vertical instead of horizontal (plainsawn).
 Quartersawn flooring is more stable than the commonly used "Plainsawn" flooring because the expansion and contraction within quartersawn wood flooring is more vertical than across the width of the board.
 "White Oak" Quartersawn flooring is very stable and is recommended to use.
 Also, if a 3/4 IN. thick solid wood floor is desired, using narrower boards is a better choice than using wider plank flooring because there are more seams to take up any movement within the floor.
 Since 3/4 IN. thick flooring can only be nailed or stapled down, great care has to be taken to avoid puncturing the radiant heat tubing.
 The surface temperature of the subfloor should not exceed 85 degrees.
 A floor that is too hot can become dried out and distorted.

-For more information on Solid Wood Flooring click here - All About Solid Wood Floors
+For more information on Solid Wood Flooring - All About Solid Wood Floors

-DO MANUFACTURERS WARRANTY SOLID 3/4 IN.
-THICK FLOORING OVER RADIANT HEAT?
-There is no warranty provisions for 3/4 solid wood flooring warranty over radiant heat systems.
+DO MANUFACTURERS' WARRANTIES COVER SOLID 3/4 IN.
+THICK FLOORING INSTALLED OVER RADIANT HEAT?
+There are no warranty provisions for 3/4 IN. solid hardwood flooring warranty over radiant heating systems.
+3/4 IN. thick solid hardwood is just too volatile and no manufacturer will guarantee against warping, splitting or cracking if their 3/4 IN. solid is installed over radiant heat.

 Can Laminate Flooring be used over in floor Radiant Heat Systems?

-Using a laminate flooring (like Pergo) is another option .
-As the photograph of the flooring style is laminated to a dense center core that has very good stability.
-The surface temperature of the subfloor should not exceed 85 degrees.
+Using a laminate flooring (like Pergo or QuickStep) is another option if you plan on installing over radiant heat.
+The top layer of laminate flooring is basically a photograph of the flooring style which is then laminated to a dense center core which creates excellent stability and structural integrity.
+It's important to keep in mind that the surface temperature of the subfloor should never exceed 85 degrees.
 A floor that is too hot can become dried out and distorted.

-Laminate flooring recommended using: Alloc - Armstrong - Bruce - Quick Step - Shaw - Tarkett
+Laminate flooring recommended for use over radiant heating systems: Alloc - Armstrong - Bruce - Quick Step - Shaw - Tarkett

 IMPORTANT: MOISTURE TESTING: